Did you know that Medicare played a vital role in the Civil Rights Movement?

 Medicare not only helps us today, but it helped us back then.
 Once hospitals were compliant, the separation soon dispersed, even in the south.
 The diligence of President Johnson and his team worked to make Medicare a fierce agent in desegregation.
 For this and more, we are thankful.

-Take the time now to review your insurance policies to ensure that you’re protected throughout the year and beyond.
+Take the time now to review your insurance policies to ensure that you’re better protected throughout the year and beyond.
 Contact the professionals at Unisource Insurance Associates for your insurance policies in Wauwatosa, Wisconsin today!